 Participants in another study drank one to three glasses of de-alcoholized red wine daily, experiencing significant drops in blood pressure.
 (23)

-- A reduction in insulin resistance noted in patients who drank 2 glasses daily of either regular or de-alcoholized wine for a month (28).
+Further, researchers noticed a reduction in insulin resistance noted in patients who drank 2 glasses daily of either regular or de-alcoholized wine for a month (28).
 All of these attributes have been linked to the antioxidant power of red wine.

-If you are on a diet, you should be aware that red wine has a significant caloric impact on dietary totals, and excessive drinking can lead to weight gain.
-(36)
+If you are on a diet, you should be aware that red wine has a significant caloric impact on dietary totals, and excessive drinking can lead to weight gain (31).

 Red wine can also negatively impact liver health.
-Over 30 grams of alcohol daily (2 – 3 glasses daily) translates to a higher risk of developing liver disease, which can lead to life-threatening liver cirrhosis.
-(37)
+Over 30 grams of alcohol daily (2 – 3 glasses daily) translates to a higher risk of developing liver disease, which can lead to life-threatening liver cirrhosis (32).

 If you’re drinking other alcoholic beverages, those are also counted, so keep in mind this definition is for the total amount of alcohol consumed daily.
 Most recommendations include taking a day or two off each week from drinking.

 Red wine FAQs